semantic-systems/coypu-temporal-extraction-service-machamp/temporal-data/README.md

 # How to add new datasets?

-To use either MaChAmp or UIE on new datasets it is recommended to write a converter script similar to the ones in the [jsonlines converter directory](scripts/jsonlines-conversion-scripts/).
+To use either MaChAmp or UIE on new datasets, writing a converter script similar to the ones in the [jsonlines converter directory](scripts/jsonlines-conversion-scripts/) is recommended.
-After that, the [BIO converter](scripts/bio-conversion-scripts/) can be used to convert to the MaChAmp fromat or the [UIE converter](scripts/uie-conversion-scripts/) to convert to the UIE format.
+After that, the [BIO converter](scripts/bio-conversion-scripts/) can be used to convert to the MaChAmp format or the [UIE converter](scripts/uie-conversion-scripts/) to convert to the UIE format.
-Furthermore, UIE requires the generation of a [YAML configuration file](scripts/uie-conversion-scripts/data_config/entity/) and another dataset specific [converter module](scripts/uie-conversion-scripts/universal_ie/task_format/).
+Furthermore, UIE requires the generation of a [YAML configuration file](scripts/uie-conversion-scripts/data_config/entity/) and another dataset-specific [converter module](scripts/uie-conversion-scripts/universal_ie/task_format/).
 The [converter module directory](scripts/uie-conversion-scripts/universal_ie/task_format/) contains example scripts (e.g. [fullpate.py](scripts/uie-conversion-scripts/universal_ie/task_format/fullpate.py) or [tweets.py](scripts/uie-conversion-scripts/universal_ie/task_format/tweets.py)).